-- You can use sweet or tart cherries to make this crisp.
+- You can use sweet cherries or tart cherries in this crisp.
 Bing cherries are a popular cherry in grocery stores during the summer.

 - If you use tart cherries, you may want to add a little more sugar to the pie filling.